Work-life integration: a complete guide for employers and employees

 What is work-life integration?

-As opposed to work-life balance, work-life integration is the idea that working and managing personal needs can occur simultaneously.
+As opposed to the benefits of work-life balance, work-life integration is the idea that working and managing personal needs can occur simultaneously.
 The modern workplace model has undergone significant changes in recent years.
-Now, employees appreciate having the flexibility to accomplish everything they need to do in a given day — regardless of whether it’s work-related or a personal need.
+Now, employees appreciate having the flexibility to accomplish everything they need to do in a given day, regardless of whether it's work-related or a personal need.
+Combining personal and professional responsibilities means employees can prioritize their days, get their work done, and still find the time to take care of daily life outside of work.

-Examples of work-life integration can include:
+Examples of work-life integration include:

 - Having a flexible schedule that offers autonomy